top of page

 Sometimes a message lands better when it comes from someone else (let’s be honest we’ve all probably ignored advice from our own parents and it’s not until later as we’ve got older and become parents ourselves that we've learnt that actually the advice they gave us wasn’t that bad!)

-Hypnotherapy offers a holistic approach to managing exam stress by addressing the underlying psychological factors and promoting relaxation and confidence to help enhance academic performance.
+Solution Focused Hypnotherapy offers a holistic approach to managing exam stress and anxiety by addressing the underlying psychological factors and promoting relaxation and confidence to help enhance academic performance.
 By harnessing the power of the subconscious mind, hypnosis can empower your child to overcome exam-related challenges and thrive in their academic endeavours.

 It can equip your teen with effective coping strategies for managing exam-related stressors, such as test anxiety, time pressure, and performance anxiety.
 Through relaxation techniques and mental rehearsal, hypnosis can help to develop resilience and adaptability, enabling your child to overcome challenges with ease.

-If you are looking for support for your child, or how you can support your child and wish to explore how Hypnotherapy can help, feel free to get in touch to arrange an informal chat.
+If you’re looking for support for your child, or would like to explore how Hypnotherapy can help, feel free to get in touch to arrange an informal chat.

 *Castro, M., Expósito-Casas, E., López-Martín, E., Lizasoain, L., Navarro-Asencio, E., Gaviria, JL.
 (2015).
 Parental involvement on student academic achievement: A meta-analysis.
 Educational Research Review, 14, 33-46.